 The computer-mediated intergenerational context for interaction seems to be a particularly fruitful site for supporting the flexible uptake of roles among individuals.
-Consistent with previous research in the area (e.g., [5, 14]), our research found that interactions around computational technologies inverted some of the traditional roles taken on in intergenerational interactions (see [20]).
+Consistent with previous research in the area (e.g., [6, 15]), our research found that interactions around computational technologies inverted some of the traditional roles taken on in intergenerational interactions (see [21]).
 The range of ages of individuals participating in intergenerational interactions can be quite large.
-With that age range comes a range of developmental abilities and social maturity.
-Our data uncovered instances in which gamers from younger generations were able to take on more active leadership roles in interactions.
-Our data also uncovered instances in which the way a role was carried out by youth, in particular, was different in tenor from the way in which that same role was carried out by adults and mature adults.

-Intergenerational gaming contexts, then, can provide an opportunity for individuals in older generations to mentor individuals in younger generations, to help them transition into these new roles and carry them out in more socially mature ways (e.g., with more graciousness and patience).
+With that age range comes a diversity of developmental abilities and degrees of social maturity.
+We uncovered instances in our data in which gamers from younger generations were able to take on more active leadership roles in interactions.
+We also identified instances in which the way a role was carried out by youth, in particular, was different in tenor from the way in which that same role was carried out by adults and mature adults.
+Intergenerational console gaming contexts, then, can provide an opportunity for individuals in older generations to mentor individuals in younger generations, to help them transition into these new roles and carry them out in more socially mature ways (e.g., with more graciousness and patience).

 The data from this study highlight one critical transition, in particular, and give focus to the complexity of configuring games in group settings.
-We observed instances in which gamers were passive bystanders, waiting for someone who was more expert to set up the game and their characters as well as instances in which gamers began to take on the role of instructed and did some work to configure their own characters.
+We observed instances in which gamers were passive bystanders, waiting for someone who was more expert to set up the game and their characters as well as instances in which gamers began to take on the role of the instructed and did some of the work to configure their own characters.
 The prevalence of these pairs of roles and the relationship between them suggests that designing for this particular transition could be of particular importance in empowering novice users, particularly youth and mature adults.
 That these two generations solicited the most assistance with configuration tasks should be of interest to those who wish to design gaming technologies for grandchild-grandparent interactions, in particular.
 Gamers in the youth and mature adult generations will need to be empowered to take over configuration activities from the intermediary adult generation.